samelawrence/samelawrence/README.md

 ### Hi, I'm Sam.
 I'm a QA automation engineer and software quality advocate.
-I use [Cypress](https://www.cypress.io/) to test web applications and I'm an experienced leader of overseas SDET teams.
+I use [Cypress](https://www.cypress.io/) to test web applications and I'm an experienced leader of distributed teams.

 ⏳ - Previously used [OpenTest](https://getopentest.org/) for Android app testing.